Apple Watch Series 4 and iPhone XS teardowns reveal thinning parts, fragile glass

 - The XS Max features a redesigned, larger Taptic Engine that’s capable of spreading haptic vibrations out across the device’s larger footprint.

-- The XS has a 10.13 Watt-hour battery, which appears to be a single and now L-shaped cell, while the XS Max has a 12.08 Watt-hour battery consisting of two separate cells.
+- The XS has a 10.13 watt-hour battery, which appears to be a single and now L-shaped cell, while the XS Max has a 12.08 watt-hour battery consisting of two separate cells.

 - Only Intel modems, apparently, with no sign of Qualcomm parts.